CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 store.
 Using a phone, test to see if the app downloads properly and all functions on the phone are properly working.

+## Random schedule maker
+### Functionality
+Allow for a student to pick the classes and make a complelyt random schedule that does not have any conflicts.
+They would click a button that would put their classes in the schedule
+### Design
+randomly select classes and put in a random period.
+Then randomly put the rest in a location rando,ly selected and only allow for it to be in the location if no schedule conflicts and if the classe is allowed during that time.
+### QA
 # If you would like to add another feature to this list: list it below.
 - feature